“Bisogna” in Italian

 Prima della diffusione dei telefonini, bisognava ricordarsi molti numeri di telefono a memoria.

-Before mobile phones became common, you needed to remember several phone numbers by heart.
+Before mobile phones became common, one needed to remember several phone numbers by heart.

 - Present conditional (condizionale presente): bisognerebbe